firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/architecture.md

 ### Helpers

 The `app/Helpers` contains some generic code used for reports, the help, and updates.
 It's a place for all of those things I couldn't think of a better place for.
-The Collector is kind of special.
+The transaction collector is kind of special and is detailed in the next section.

 ### Transaction collector